 by Tony Vidler

-We spend hours and hours carefully constructing messages and marketing campaigns, and then pretty much everyone (myself included) makes the mistake of including one of the words or phrases in the subject line that is a killer.
+We all hear about nthe importance of the subject line in a message, and then spend hours carefully constructing messages and marketing campaigns and thinking that we’ve come up with a winning subject line.
+Often however we make the mistake of including one of the words or phrases in the subject line that is a killer.

-All that effort wasted as the message not only doesn’t get read, it gets violently hurled into the deleted bin.
+All that effort wasted as the message more often than not simply gets deleted without being read at all.

 In any single day I get a lot of emails, and I send a lot…there are literally hundreds in and out.
-So I see a lot of subject lines and have to write a few, and I’ve learned a whole bunch of words that are a very quick turn off and just shouldn’t be used in subject lines.
+So I see a lot of subject lines and I write quite a few too, and I’ve learned a whole bunch of words that are a very quick turn off and just shouldn’t be used in subject lines.
 I’ve been keeping track of a lot (mostly as a checklist for myself so I don’t fall into the trap of using them), and I’ve listed the biggest offenders below.

 Before heading to the list of Killer Subject Line Words it is worth sharing some research from Mailchimp.
 We often hear that implying there is time sensitivity – the “limited time” or “urgency” rush – helps influence open rates on messages…..but does it?